TaraJura/TaraJura/README.md

-- 📫 How to reach me: jirkanovakneda11@seznam.cz
+- 📫 How to reach me: jiri.novak@techtools.cz
+-
 # LANGUAGES

 </div>